benchristel/refactoring-workshop/cli-client/README.md

 ### Follow-up questions

 - How much confidence do your tests (if any) give you that your code is actually correct?
 Can you do anything to increase that confidence?
-- If you could change one thing about the requirements of this story to make it easier to implement, what would it be?
+- What are some ways the cabbages() function could fail?
+  Do you have tests for those error cases?
+- How are errors reported?
+Will your error messages help users of your library debug their code?
 - How easy will it be to adjust your code if more cabbage properties are added in the future?
-- How easy will it be for developers who use your library to test code that calls it?
+- How easy will it be for app developers who use your library to test code that calls it?
-- Recall that developers do not have access to the Cabbages API and are not likely to be familiar with its details.
-How self-documenting is your code, for these developers?
+- Does your code help app developers understand the behavior of the cabbages API?
 Can tests help your codebase be more self-documenting?
 - Describe two tradeoffs that you made while choosing a course of implementation.
 - Are there any untested parts of your code?
 Is it worth testing them?
 - Do you have any tests that aren't worth their likely